Chaitanya0315/Testing/Docs/UserManual.md

 ## Introduction

-The SDPScramble Mobile Application is intended to help its users an oppotunity to be occupied in their endless free time by offering numerous word scrambles to create, solve and compare their progress with each other.
+The SDPScramble Mobile Application is intended to help its users an opportunity to be occupied in their endless free time by offering numerous word scrambles to create, solve and compare their progress with each other.
 While using the application, you will be able to:

 * Create a new user profile
 * Create word scrambles